 Ask your insurance provider and healthcare system which free baby prep classes are available.
 Since everything is currently virtual, you can also search for YouTube classes that teach you basics like diapering, bathing, labor techniques, etc.

 Get your free breast pump

 Most insurance companies offer a free electronic breast pump system.
-Just ask your doctor write a prescription for one and call your insurance provider to find out which steps you’ll need to take.
+Just ask your doctor to write a prescription for one and call your insurance provider to find out which steps you’ll need to take.
 I got a Medela pumping system completely free within two weeks of starting the process, saving me about $200.